foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 Tests: 3 passed, 0 failed, 0 skipped, 0 ignored, 0 filtered out
 ```

-When running all tests, no information about filtered-out tests is displayed.

 ## Filtering Tests

 You can pass a filter string after the `snforge test` command to filter tests.